 Identifying and fighting common weeds

-Unfortunately, the return of milder weather also means that weeds will start popping up.
-To get rid of them, it's important to know how to recognize them.
-Then, you can take the necessary actions to fight them.
+To get rid of weeds on your property, it's important to be able to identify them.
+Then you can take the appropriate steps to fight them.

 Here is a top 10 of the most common weeds as well as tips to effectively control them.